ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/headingHelp.md

 * The cursor position relative to other headings in the document determines which heading levels are allowed.

-* To create a new heading, move the cursor to a text block and selecting an allowed heading level.
+* To create a new heading, move the cursor to a text block and select an allowed heading level.

 * To convert a heading to normal text, move the cursor to a heading and select